-Lack of abortion access troubles Guam’s 1st female governor
+Abortions are legal in Guam, but doctors won’t perform them

 The other U.S. territories in the Pacific — American Samoa and the Northern Mariana Islands — both prohibit abortions except in very limited circumstances.
 All territories are partially self-governing but still under federal rule.

-While Hawaii, a nearly eight-hour flight from Guam, is the closest U.S. state for a legal abortion, there have only been a handful of Guam women treated since last year, and none for an elective procedure, said Dr. Bliss Kaneshiro, an obstetrician-gynecologist and University of Hawaii professor.
+While Hawaii, a nearly eight-hour flight from Guam, is the closest U.S. state for a legal abortion, there have only been five Guam women treated in the past six months, and none for an elective procedure, said Dr. Bliss Kaneshiro, an obstetrician-gynecologist and University of Hawaii professor.

 “It’s a big problem.
-Abortion care is pretty basically reproductive health care — we know that many women will need an abortion during the course of their reproductive years,” Kaneshiro said.
+Abortion care is pretty basic reproductive health care — we know that many women will need an abortion during the course of their reproductive years,” Kaneshiro said.
 “We know that making abortion inaccessible doesn’t eliminate it, it forces women to seek unsafe measures to end a pregnancy.”

 She said, to her knowledge, all those who have come from Guam are “women with desired pregnancies where there are severe anomalies that have prompted their decision to terminate their pregnancies.”

-“It’s really quite a small number,” she said.
-“I would say over the course of the past six months, we have seen two or three patients.”

-But Kaneshiro and her colleagues have heard about “many patients” on Guam needing abortion services.
+Kaneshiro and her colleagues have heard about “many patients” on Guam needing abortion services who couldn’t afford to travel off the island.

 “Some of the doctors on Guam will contact us about patients,” she said.
 But “it requires a lot of financial resources for (the women) to come to Hawaii to get that care, and so not all of them end up actually coming here.”